2KAbhishek/nvim2k/README.md

 ## What is this

 Handcrafted neovim configs for the ultimate CLI dev experience, completely in lua

 ## Inspiration

 Have been using nvim as my editor of choice for a while, with the introduction of vim 9 and the breaking changes to viml I decided to rewrite my configs in pure lua.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:

-- You have installed the latest version of `<coding_language/dependency/requirement_1>`
+- You have installed the latest version of `neovim`

 ## Getting nvim